Guides

 How to Resubscribe Using an Old Email

 The easiest way to resubscribe is often through a past email.
-Most marketing emails include a footer with an "update your preferences" link.
-This takes you to a page where you can manage your subscriptions.
+Most marketing emails include a footer with an "update your preferences" Reach Out Directly to the Sender

 Some companies have resubscription forms on their websites.
-Try adding "/Resubscribe" or "/EmailSubscription" to the website’s URL.
-This can be a quick way to resubscribe.
+Try adding "/Resubscribe" or "/EmailSubscription" to the website’s Look for a Confirmation Email

 The Role of Email Service Providers